 Drive carefully in villages

 The areas around villages may have 60mph speed limits, but they are stepped down as you approach the settlements.
-Pay attention to the signs and aim for 20mph; yes it’s slow-going, but it could save someone’s life.
+Pay attention to the signs and aim for 20mph; yes it’s slow-going, but it could save someone’s life – and it could avoid speeding fines.